History of Jeopardy! in Timeline

 1984: "Think!"
 Used as Main Theme

-1984: Debut of Daily Syndicated Version
+1984: Daily Syndicated Version Debuts

-September 1985: Ringing In Rule Change
+September 1985: Ringing-In Rule Change

-1985: Set Color Scheme
+1985: Set Design Changes

-In 1985, Joan Kantor set the record for the lowest Jeopardy! score with -$5,100 during Season 1.
+In 1985, Joan Kantor set the record lowest Jeopardy! score at -$5,100 during Season 1.

 1985: Tournament of Champions Format

-1989: Trebek-hosted syndicated Jeopardy! episodes
+1989: Trebek-hosted Jeopardy! episodes collected

 1990: Super Jeopardy! aired on ABC